cristaloleg/go-advice/README.md

 ### Go Proverbs

+- Don't write in Go, consider using Rust instead
 - Don't communicate by sharing memory, share memory by communicating.
 - Concurrency is not parallelism.
 - Channels orchestrate; mutexes serialize.